hareshlad/The-Sparks-foundation/README.md

 Database contains two Tables- Users Table & Transaction Table

-User table have basic fields such as name, email & current balance.
+1.User table have basic fields such as name, email & current balance.
-Transaction table records all transfers happened along with their time.
+2.Transaction table records all transfers happened along with their time.

+Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers .